 The objection arises naturally here: but when I look inward right now, I find nothing.
 No joy, no clarity, no sense of presence, just blankness.
 That objection, stated in those exact words, is itself the answer.
 The looking is happening.
 The finding is happening.
 Even the failing-to-find is being registered.
 Whatever is doing that looking, finding, and registering is awake, present, and functioning perfectly.
 It has not been dimmed by your depression.
 It has not been emptied by your exhaustion.
 It is luminous in the middle of the dark.

 The despair says: I am not here, or what is here is nothing.
 But the despair is being heard.
-Something is listening to the despair.
-That listener is what you actually are – and it has never once reported its own absence.
+What is it, exactly, that is listening to the despair, and has it ever once reported its own absence?

 Reclaiming Your True Identity: “I Am Full”

-The previous sections established something precise: the awareness of emptiness is not itself empty.
+The awareness of emptiness is not itself empty.
 There is a presence that sees the blankness, and that presence is not made of the blankness it sees.
-Now that distinction needs to go one step further – because knowing the Witness exists is not the same as knowing what it is.
+Knowing the Witness exists is not the same as knowing what it is.

-Think of it this way.
 Right now, as you read this, something is registering these words.
 That registering is not a project you launched this morning.
 It requires no effort, no mood, no motivation.
-It is simply there – the bare fact of awareness, prior to all the content awareness holds.
+It is simply there, the bare fact of awareness, prior to all the content awareness holds.
 That prior presence is not touched by the content.
 The thought “my life is pointless” appeared in it.
 The thought “nothing matters” appeared in it.
 The exhaustion appeared in it.
 And that presence remained, the whole time, neither diminished nor enlarged by any of it.

 Living from Fullness: The End of the Search for Meaning